BradleyCulley/bradleyculley.github.io/_posts/2024-broken-03-24-the-academia-problem.md

 I think begets a certain way of looking at resource planning, politics, and really a lot of things.
 In particular is the idea of the production and resources versus the distribution of resources.
 I think part of the reason academics are so focused on the distribution of resources is that they live in a world in which the quantity of resources seems fixed.

 I think it's also part of why such batshit crazy leftist utopian Marxist economic and political ideas come out of academia; especially out of humanities departments.

 The Frankfurt school is a prime example.

 I don't think ignoring the distribution of resources is the right move either, though.

 The sweet spot is probably something like 65%/35%, and a place like Denmark gets it more or less right.

-Go back a thousand years and the question is whether the *focus* should be on be taking a flagon of beer, or a gold dabloon, away from this person and giving it to this person, or maybe give a little love to things like factories and discovering electricity.
+Go back a thousand years and the question is whether the *focus* should be on be taking a flagon of beer, or a gold dabloon, away from this person and giving it to this person, or whether some love should be given to things like factories and scientific discovery.

 When I talk to Americans liberals about Europe, they sometimes say, "Europe is nice because it's socialist".
 Fun fact: Europe is not socialist, it's capitalist.